ElvisVilla/GDScriptUI/README.md

 # GDScriptUI

-GDScriptUI is a declarative UI framework for Godot 4 inspired by SwiftUI<br>.
+GDScriptUI is a declarative UI framework for Godot 4 inspired by SwiftUI.<br>
 Bringing an elegant component-based approach to GDScript.
 It aims to create modular interfaces with a clean, functional syntax<br>
 without the verbosity of traditional scene-based UI development.